ggonnella/fastsubtrees/docs/paper.md

 are labeled by positive integers.
 I.e., although it was designed and tested mainly for the NCBI taxonomy tree, it is not limited to it.

+It can be installed using ``pip install fastsubtrees`` (provided that the ``mariadb`` database and the ``mariadb`` pip package is installed in the system).
+A preinstalled
+version of the package, with all dependencies, is provided as a Docker image.
-It can be installed using ``pip install fastsubtrees``.
-Its functionality can be used through either executable scripts or an API, which can be employed from other Python programs.
-Manuals are provided for both
-kind of interfaces.
+The package functionality can be used through either executable scripts or an API, which can be employed from other Python programs.
+Manuals are provided for both kind of interfaces.
 A complete test suite based on _pytest_ is provided.

 The first step when using _fastsubtrees_ is constructing its tree representation and storing it to file.
 Any source can be used as input (e.g. tabular files, or